Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 You need actionable insights into the journey taken by leads before they drop off or convert into buying customers.
 Besides, you need these insights to optimize your funnel for maximum conversion and reduced drop-off causes.

-If your answer is a Funnel Chart in Excel, you’re absolutely right.
+You’re right if your answer is a Funnel Chart in Excel.
 Funnel Chart is specifically designed to help you visualize the journey taken by leads before they convert.

 In this blog, you’ll learn: